-I am half Native American and half German.
 I grew up in upstate New York and have lived here all my life.
 As a child, I spent a lot of time exploring nature, observing the tiniest frosty snow design and catching slimy pollywogs so I could watch them grow.

-.As I searched for code talker information, I began to learn more about my cultural background.
+As I searched for code talker information, I began to learn more about my Lakota background.
 My mother grew up on the Standing Rock Sioux Reservation.
-After boarding school, she enrolled in college and moved to Rochester, NY.
-She met and married my father.
-He was born in (West) Germany and had recently moved to America.
+After boarding school, she enrolled in college and moved to Rochester, NY where she met and married my father.
+He was born in (West) Germany and had moved to America.

-a nurse (my first drawing in kindergarten)
+- a nurse (my first drawing in kindergarten)

-a ballerina (although I danced for 8+ years, I never did get to study pointe)
+- a ballerina (although I danced for 8+ years, I never did get to study pointe)

-a pharmacist (I loved my job working in the pharmacy while in college, but felt I needed to use the degree I just earned…psychology and education)
+- a pharmacist (I loved my job working in the pharmacy while in college, but felt I needed to use the degree I just earned…psychology and education)

-SCBWI (Society of Children’s Book Writers and Illustrators)
+- SCBWI (Society of Children’s Book Writers and Illustrators)

-RACWI (Rochester Area Children’s Writers and Illustrators)
+- RACWI (Rochester Area Children’s Writers and Illustrators)